Ebenezer Dumont: Early life and career

 Born in Vevay, Indiana, his parents were John Dumont, who was a member of the Indiana Legislature in 1822–23, and was afterward a candidate for the office of Governor, against David Wallace, and Julia Louisa Dumont, educator and writer.

 Dumont pursued classical studies at Hanover College and studied law.
 He was admitted to the bar and commenced practice in Vevay.

-He served as member of the State house of representatives in 1838.
-He served as the treasurer of Vevay from 1839–1845.
+He served as a member of the Indiana House of Representatives in 1838.
+He served as the treasurer of Vevay from 1839 to 1845.
 He then signed up for military service during the Mexican–American War, serving as a lieutenant colonel of the 4th Indiana Infantry Regiment.

 Upon his return to the Hoosier State, Dumont resumed his law practice.
-He served as member of the State house of representatives in 1850 and 1853.
+He served as a member of the Indiana House of Representatives in 1850 and 1853.

 Civil War

-During the Civil War, Governor Oliver P. Morton appointed Dumont as colonel of the 7th Indiana Volunteer Infantry, which, after seeing initial action in western Virginia, primarily fought in the Western Theater.
+During the Civil War, Governor Oliver P. Morton appointed Dumont as colonel of the 7th Indiana Volunteer Infantry, which, after seeing initial action in western Virginia, primarily fought in the western theater.
 Dumont was promoted to brigadier general of volunteers on September 3, 1861, and served until February 28, 1863, when he resigned from the army to resume his political career.